Engn21/DeepLearning_Project/README.md

 ---

 Returning to the full Block-level view with `x = x + self.attn(self.ln1(x))`, the residual (skip) connection adds the attention output to the original input.
 Mathematically, this is $H' = H + \text{Attn}(\text{LN}(H))$.
-This seemingly simple addition is actually critical to the success of deep transformer models.
-The residual connection serves two important purposes.
-First, information preservation: the attention mechanism adds new contextual information without overwriting what was already there, so the original token identity and positional information remain accessible to later layers.
-Second, gradient flow: during backpropagation, gradients can flow directly through the addition operation, bypassing the attention computation entirely, which creates a "gradient highway" that allows training signals to reach early layers without vanishing.
-This is essential for training networks as deep as our 12-layer model.
-Without residual connections, training deep transformers would be practically impossible because the gradients would either vanish (becoming too small to drive learning) or explode (becoming so large they destabilize training) long before reaching the early layers.
+This addition appears so simple but it is imperative to deep transformer models success.
+There are two significant roles played by the residual connection.
+First, human information preservation: the attention mechanism not only adds some new information from the context but has no overwriting effect on the previously already stored information and their original token identity and positions remain available to later layers.
+Second, gradient flow: at back propagation, gradients can directly flow in the summation operation instead of computing the attention, so the training signals may flow into the earlier layers without vanishing, which presents a "gradient highway".
+This is necessary to train networks of up to 12 layers as deep as our model.
+In the absence of residual connections, it would be virtually impossible to train deep transformers due to either the gradients becoming too small (and thus insufficient to cause learning) or becoming too big (and destabilizing training).

 ---

-In summary, the Causal Self-Attention mechanism transforms each token's representation by allowing it to gather relevant information from all previous positions in the sequence.
-Through the interplay of queries, keys, and values across multiple heads, the model learns which past tokens are relevant for predicting what comes next.
-The causal mask ensures the model never "cheats" by looking at future tokens, which is essential for the autoregressive language modeling task.
-Combined with Layer Normalization for stability and residual connections for trainability, this mechanism forms the foundation of our GPT's ability to generate coherent, Shakespeare-like text.
+In summary, the Causal Self-Attention mechanism causes the representation of each token to change by enabling it to learn relevant information from all previous positions in the sequence.
+Through the interplay of queries, keys, and values above that is distributed across multiple heads, the model learns what past tokens are important in order to predict what is going to come next.
+The causal mask ensures "no cheating" by never looking at future tokens because it is essential for the autoregressive language modeling task.
+Combined with Layer Normalization for stability, and the connection designs for trainability, this is the mechanism that has been utilized to create the basis for how our GPT is able to output coherent, Shakespeare-like text.

 #### Layer Normalization (LayerNorm)